fbpx 'Storm Cloud: Picturing the Origins of our Climate Crisis" exhibition at The Huntington captures our attention

 (From left) Melinda McCurdy, Kristen Anthony, and Karla Nielsen | Photo by May S. Ruiz / Hey SoCal

-In her introduction shortly before a walkthrough of the exhibition, McCurdy said, “The project started when the Getty announced the theme for this iteration of PST, which is ‘Art and Science Collide’ and the show reflects that.
-It was originally put on the West Hall at the main Library in 2020.
-While we were working from home, the show moved from there to the Boone Gallery because, in part, as we progressed the idea could no longer be contained in that small space.”
+In her introduction shortly before a walkthrough of the exhibition, McCurdy said the project started when the Getty announced the theme for this iteration of PST, which is ‘Art and Science Collide.’
+It was originally displayed in a smaller space but as their work progressed during the pandemic, the show moved to the Boone Gallery.

-The exhibition is divided into two sections.
+The exhibition is divided into three parts and multiple sections.
 The first “A New Relationship to Nature” is centered on humans’ connection with the natural world shown through beautiful works of art.

 McCurdy took visitors to the first room and stated, “We commenced this exhibition in the late 1700s with the rise of the Industrial Revolution when factories started drawing people away from the countryside to the city and people were disconnecting from nature because they were working indoors.
 They learned to appreciate nature in a different way.
 It started the rise of tourism – when people were going into nature for recreation and pleasure.
 People sought picturesque vistas, they climbed mountains, and walked through valleys looking for that connection to nature.”